dclcs/2019-2020-spring-semester/SE-315/labs/lab4/chcore-lab4/lab4-paperwork/report.md

 There's no much code to write.
 But notice that sometimes our user-application might provide an incorrect `thread_cap` slot number, and our kernel should handle that instead of raising a panic.

+### Part C: Spawn

+#### Exercise 14

+Just follow the detailed instructions.

+But we should notice that at the very beginning we requests a page to store `argc` and `argv`, so some memory addressing should be subtracted by `PAGE_SIZE` offset.

+#### Exercise 15

+After completing Exercise 14, no information can be exchanged between the parent and its spawned child.

+Now let's write a little code to implement that.
+Actually, all transferring method has been provided as `syscall`, so there's no much code to write.

+### Part D: Inter-Process Communicate (IPC)

+#### Exercise 16

+#### Exercise 17